-As Sam attempted to tune out the foreign screeching on the other end of the phone, she unsteadily got herself up into a standing position.
-Immediately after doing so, she regretted it.
+As Sam attempted to tune out the foreign screeching on the other end of the phone, she unsteadily got herself up into a standing position, which she regretted immediately.

 She shakily lifted her lei wrapped hand to her forehead as gravity slammed down on her.
 A wave of nausea and immense head rush washed over her momentarily before the sickening feeling settled back into her throat as if it were waiting.
 She'd definitely be puking soon.
 She took a moment to steady herself as the room slowly began to stand stationary once more.

 Trying to at least figure out where she was, (she'd get to why she was in a bathtub later) she took the time to let her eyes wander around the room.
-Okay, she was definitely in a bathroom...though it wasn't her bathroom.
+Okay, so she was definitely in a bathroom...it just definitely wasn't her bathroom.

-She thought back to where she was the night before—wait, it was morning right?
+She thought back to where she had been the night before—wait, it was morning right?

 The raven-haired young woman quickly found out that even simple thinking made her head throb.
 Turning her head towards the window to the left of her, she could see that through the open crack spilled brilliant sunlight.
 How had she not noticed that?
 It was practically illuminating the large bathroom and it was definitely not helping her headache in the slightest.